digitallinguistics/API/README.md

 200    | Operation successful.
 201    | Upsert successful.
 204    | Delete operation successful.
-207    | Some resources unauthorized or not found.
+207    | Some resources were not found.
 400    | Bad request.
 The request URL, headers, or body are invalid.
 401    | `Authorization` header missing or invalid.
 403    | Unauthorized.
-(Insufficient user permissions.)
+(Insufficient permissions.)
 404    | Not found.
 405    | Method not allowed.
 409    | Data conflict.